EmcaLeszekPietrycki/EM_Testing/07-00-00-API/07-00-01-Introduction.md

 **'** is dependent on the environment, in bash, it's mandatory.

 ### Restricting access to the API

-By editing API config files you can decide wether to accept or reject connections to the API based on connection method.
+By editing API config files you can decide whether to accept or reject connections to the API based on connection method.
 For now, there are two categories: basic_auth and ninja.

 If you disallow basic_auth, you can no longer access the API through scripts as described in all examples in this documentation.
 If you disallow ninja, you can no longer access the API through AJAX requests carried out by code in Monitor, such as the Host Wizard.